AdonAlves/NBL/README.md

 3. Use data to calculate the average number of three pointers made per game in the NBL vs NBA.
 4. Discuss data

+## Information Gathered
+The Four Factor models for team offense and defense from the book Mathletics
+Offense:
+  1. EFG
+  2. TPP
+  3. ORP
+  4. FTR
+Defense:
+  1. Opponent EFG
+  2. Defensive TPP
+  3. DRP
+  4. Opponents FTR

 ## Notes

 01/08/2020 - decided it would be a good idea to work on a per minute basis, rather than per game as the NBA and NBL run for different lengths and would be a superior method of comparison.
 This invollves changing the data scraper to select the the per minute basis on Real GM.
 The code to scrape the data will be updated shortly
+ - further adjustments to the model will have to be made to account for the differences in the NBL vs NBA.